Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/steps.md

 In the assignment beginning with `yield features =` we specify the value of the result called `features`, while the next assignment beginning with `yield target =` assigns a value to the `target` result.

 The order of the [result declarations](#result-declaration) does not need to match the order of assignment.
 However, **each result musts be assigned exactly once**.
+Note that unlike the `return` in other programming languages, `yield` does not stop the execution of the step, which allows [assignments][assignments] to different results to be split across multiple [statements][statements].

 ## Calling a Step